polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

     - metadata.json (the contract's metadata)
     The `.contract` file can be used for deploying your contract to your chain.
     ```

     The `metadata.json` file in the `target/ink` directory describes all the interfaces that you can use to interact with this contract.
 This file contains several important sections:

     * The `spec` section includes information about the functions—like **constructors** and **messages**—that can be called, the **events** that are emitted, and any documentation that can be displayed.
 This section also includes a `selector` field that contains a 4-byte hash of the function name and is used to route  contract calls to the correct functions.

     * The `storage` section defines all the **storage** items managed by the contract and how to access them.

     * The `types` section provides the custom **data types** used throughout the rest of the JSON.

-## Run a Substrate smart contracts node
+## Start the Substrate smart contracts node

 If you have successfully installed [`substrate-contracts-node`](https://github.com/paritytech/substrate-contracts-node), you can start a local blockchain node for your smart contract.